 The propagation structure consists of a single-mode waveguide and a multi-mode waveguide with twice the core diameter.
 While the waveguides are sufficiently separated at the begin and at the end of the propagation structure to be considered uncoupled, they are located close enough to each other in the coupling region to obtain nearly 100% power coupling from one waveguide to the other over a distance of 4 mm.

 This video shows how the intensity distribution changes along the propagation distance z.
 The top left figure depicts the two-dimensional cross section of the refractive index distribution.
 The top right and bottom left figures show the intensity distribution I(x,y) in a two-dimensional and three-dimensional view, respectively.
 The bottom right figure shows the one-dimensional intensity distribution I(x) at y = 0 µm.
 All distributions are normalized to the input intensity and displayed on a logarithmic scale from -20 dB to 0 dB.
-The white lines in the top left figure indicate the locations of the waveguides.
+The white lines in the top right figure indicate the locations of the waveguides.

 After the calculation has finished, the intensity distribution as a function of propagation distance z is plotted.
 The figure above depicts the intensity distribution I(x,z) at y = 0 µm.
 The white lines indicate the locations of the waveguides.